SwetaleenaGuha/swetaleena-dataviz-portfolio/final-project-part-one.md

 ## AI Acknowledgements

-I used ChatGPT to help brainstorm the project direction, organize the story structure, and refine the wording of the project outline.
-I also used AI to help develop an initial concept for one of the visualization sketches.
-The final project topic, dataset selection, project decisions, and hand-drawn sketches were completed and reviewed by me.
+I used ChatGPT to help organize the story structure, and refine the wording of the project outline.The final project topic, dataset selection, project decisions, and hand-drawn sketches were completed and reviewed by me.